 Graphic design by Jaffa Aharonov

-The workshops are centered around disability justice, joyful accessibility, and community.
-The workshops will be facilitated by aegor ray with teaching artists Nailah Taman and Julie Boada leading art activities.
-Read artist bios and see specific workshop dates and descriptions below!
+The workshops were centered around disability justice, joyful accessibility, and community.
+The workshops were facilitated by aegor ray with teaching artists Nailah Taman and Julie Boada leading art activities.
+Read artist bios and see specific descriptions below, to learn more about this workshop series.

 [Image of the cover of the book Care Work: Dreaming Disability Justice.
 The cover displays a person embracing a tree-like root system]